alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/tfs-build-2010create-a-personalized-build.md

  ***Figure 4***: *Configure all properties of the Custom Action with the arguments previously declared (Figure 2)*

-Now I have a customized workflow, inside that workflow Iâ€™ve deployed a custom Activity, and finally Iâ€™ve declared arguments with metadata used to pass properties to the custom Activity.
+Now I have a customized workflow, inside that workflow I've deployed a custom Activity, and finally I've declared arguments with metadata used to pass properties to the custom Activity.
 Now I can create a new Build, choose  DefaultWithDeployDatabase workflow and all the parameters are now exposed directly without the need to edit the workflow.

 [![SNAGHTML1cc0b10](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1cc0b10_thumb.png "SNAGHTML1cc0b10")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1cc0b10.png)